Hear No Evil (1993 film): Production

 Principal photography began on May 4, 1992.
 Filming took place in and around Portland, Oregon where the film is set.
-Other locations in Portland including the Hawthorne Bridge, Mount Tabor Park, the Union Station, the Willamette River and at the Timberline Lodge at Mount Hood, Oregon where the final climax of the film is shot.
+Other locations in Portland included the Hawthorne Bridge, Mount Tabor Park, the Union Station, the Willamette River and at the Timberline Lodge at Mount Hood, Oregon where the final climax of the film was shot.
 Production officially wrapped on June 26, 1992.

 Release

-Hear No Evil was released on March 26, 1993 in 1,430 theaters.
+Hear No Evil was released on March 26, 1993, in 1,430 theaters.
 It ranked at #6 at the box-office, making $2.6 million in its opening weekend.
 It went on to gross $5.6 million in its theatrical run.

 Reception

 The film received negative reviews from film critics and has a 20% rating on Rotten Tomatoes based on 10 reviews.

 Home video

-Hear No Evil was released on VHS on August 11, 1993 and on DVD on September 7, 2004.
+Hear No Evil was released on VHS on August 11, 1993, and on DVD on September 7, 2004.